duyanhle-glitch/sample/README.md

 ## Introduction

-This dataset, sourced from [Samruddhi Bhosale on Kaggle](https://www.kaggle.com), contains two key tables that have been merged into one comprehensive dataset for analysis:
+This dataset, sourced from [Samruddhi Bhosale on Kaggle](https://www.kaggle.com),with the topic being data related to sales of an online store in India.It contains two key tables that have been merged into one comprehensive dataset for analysis:
 - **Orders.csv** :
 Order ID (primary key), Order Date, CustomerName, State, City ->Customer details.
 - **Details.csv**: